KamrenNorthrop/expense-tracker/README.md

 ## Expense Tracker
-A mobile app that connects to your bank via Plaid, tracks spending automatically, and gives you real time analytics.
+A passive expense tracking app for people who hate budgeting.
+Connect your bank, pay as normal, and get real-time insights into your spending habits that utilizes budgeting tools and reminders to help you change them.

 ## SET UP